SandyyyZheng/BugAgent/README.md

 ## LangGraph Flow

-BugAgent uses [LangGraph](https://github.com/langchain-ai/langgraph)'s `StateGraph` to wire the pipeline together.
+GliDe uses [LangGraph](https://github.com/langchain-ai/langgraph)'s `StateGraph` to wire the pipeline together.
 Each stage is a **node** that reads from and writes to a shared `BugAgentState` TypedDict.
 State is passed immutably between nodes — each node returns only the keys it updates.

 The edge from `scanner_node` is **conditional**: if no glitches were found, the graph skips directly to `summarizer_node`, avoiding unnecessary analyzer and grounder calls.